About the Denon AVR-X4500H

 All Zone Stereo Function: The All Zone Stereo function allows you to enjoy the AV receiver's Main Zone audio source in Zone 2 and Zone 3 simultaneously (regardless of input audio signal types - analog, digital, or wireless).
 During the All Zone Stereo mode, only the "Multi Ch Stereo" and "Stereo" sound modes can be selected.
 You will have independent volume control in each zone.
 All Zone Stereo mode is useful when you want to enjoy the same music at the same time in multiple rooms during a get together or party.

 HEOS Wireless Multiroom Audio: Built-in HEOS technology enables the AVR-X4500H to become part of the HEOS by Denon wireless multi-room audio eco-system, allowing you to stream and control all of your local and online music effortlessly from anywhere in your home with the HEOS App on your compatible Apple iOS or Android mobile device over a wireless WiFi network connection.
 The HEOS system is a true multi-room audio system that automatically synchronizes audio playback between multiple HEOS devices so that your music (up to 24-bit/192kHz Hi-Res audio) coming from different rooms is perfectly in sync and always sounds amazing.
-You can play the same audio source (other than your connected TV) in every room or any combination of rooms you choose, including a different song in every room.
+You can play the same audio source in every room or any combination of rooms you choose, including a different song in every room.

 - Systems & Groups: The HEOS wireless multi-room sound system by Denon can support up to 32 HEOS speakers, receivers, amplifiers, and/or pre-amplifiers (all sold separately) on a single wireless network (IEEE 802.11 g/n; 2.4/5GHz).
 You can join or group up to eight individual Heos devices into a group that function as if they were a single source.
 The HEOS eco-system is flexible enough where you can create up to 16 Groups (2 Heos devices per Group).
 You can easily group 16 rooms together with Party Mode by simply using a "pinch" gesture.